Battle of Norfolk: Breach

 The breach was preceded by a heavy artillery barrage, led by VII Corps artillery units to soften up Iraqi VII Corps defenses.
 Around 300 guns from multiple nations participated in the barrage.
-Over 14,000 rounds of artillery and over 4,900 MLRS rockets were fired at Iraqi VII Corps forces during these raids.
+Over 14,000 rounds of artillery and over 4,900 M270 MLRS rockets were fired at Iraqi VII Corps forces during these raids.
 Iraq lost close to 22 artillery battalions during the initial stages of this barrage.
 This includes the destruction of approximately 396 Iraqi artillery pieces.
 By the end of these raids Iraqi artillery assets had all but ceased to exist.
 One Iraqi unit that was totally destroyed during the preparation was the Iraqi 48th Infantry Division Artillery Group.
 The group's commander stated his unit lost 83 of its 100 guns to the artillery preparation.
 These raids were supplemented by air attacks by B-52 Stratofortress bombers and Lockheed AC-130 fixed wing gunships.
 1st Infantry Division Apache helicopters and B-52 bombers conducted raids against Iraq's 110th Infantry Brigade.
 The 1st Engineer Battalion and 9th Engineer Battalion marked and proofed assault lanes under direct and indirect enemy fire to secure a foothold in enemy territory and pass the 1st Infantry Division and the British 1st Armoured Division forward.
 1st Infantry Division Artillery made a significant contribution to the battle.
 They would fire 11,752 rounds of the 45,641 rounds fired during all artillery missions during the conflict.
 1-5 FA would contribute 5,313 rounds.
 4-5 FA contributed 4,100 rounds and 4-3 FA would fire 2,339 rounds during all artillery missions during the Gulf War.
 These three battalions would be the most active of all 28 of the 155mm battalions present in theatre.
-On 20 February 1991 4-3 FA along with 2-29 FA, C 1-17 FA(MLRS), A 1-158 FA(MLRS), and A 6-27 FA(MLRS) participated in a artillery raid against multiple Iraqi targets.
+On 20 February 1991 4-3 FA along with 2-29 FA, C 1-17 FA(MLRS), A 1-158 FA(MLRS), and A 6-27 FA(MLRS) participated in an artillery raid against multiple Iraqi targets.
 This raid led to the destruction of multiple Iraqi artillery and armor units along with multiple command posts.
 On 23 February 1991 4-3 FA along with 1-17 FA, 1-142 FA, 2-142 FA, and 1-27 FA participated in another successful artillery raid.
 This raid led to the destruction of additional Iraqi artillery assets, maneuver, command, and logistics targets.
 1st Infantry Division Artillery and AH-64 Apache attack helicopters conducted operations against the Iraqi 26th Infantry Division.
 B-52 bombers conducted missions against the Iraqi 48th Infantry Division.